CaNS-World/CaLES/docs/INFO_COMPILING.md

-# Compiling CaNS
+# Compiling

-For most systems, CaNS can be compiled from the root directory with the following commands `make libs && make`, which will compile the 2DECOMP&FFT/cuDecomp libraries and CaNS. `make clean` clears the CaNS build files, `make libsclean` clears the 2DECOMP/cuDecomp builds, and `make allclean` clears both.
+For most systems, CaLES can be compiled from the root directory with the following commands `make libs && make`, which will compile the 2DECOMP&FFT/cuDecomp libraries and CaLES. `make clean` clears the CaLES build files, `make libsclean` clears the 2DECOMP/cuDecomp builds, and `make allclean` clears both.

 The `Makefile` in root directory is used to compiled the code, and is expected to work out-of-the-box for most systems.
 The `build.conf` file in the root directory can be used to choose the Fortran compiler (MPI wrapper), a few pre-defined profiles depending on the nature of the run (e.g., production vs debugging), and pre-processing options: